zikaari/css-visor/README.md

 Still not working?
 Please file an issue to have it known

+> This release is only compatible with webpack 4 and up.
+To use with an older version of webpack use `npm i css-visor@1.0`, although `1.0` is no longer maintained

 ## Reliability
 `css-visor` is literally built from source of [extract-loader](https://github.com/peerigon/extract-loader).
 So far, it has shown no problems, even with imported stylsheets, images/svg's (processed through `url-loader`/`file-loader`).